jacobobryant/cljrun/README.md

   (css "--minify")
   ...)

 (def tasks
   {"css" #'css
    "deploy" #'deploy})
 ```

-But if that isn't quite enough indirection for you, cljrun provides a `run-task` function
+If that isn't quite enough indirection for you, cljrun provides a `run-task` function that
-that does almost the same thing:
+does almost the same thing:

 ```clojure
 (ns tasks